 Popular things to do in Niagara Falls

-A coach will pick you up in the morning and shuttle you through the lush Niagara Peninsula on a delightful wine tour.
-You will visit two renowned Niagara wineries and enjoy a wine tasting as well as a tour of each winery.
-The tour includes lunch at a charming eatery on the beautiful Niagara parkway and allows free time to explore historic Niagara-on-the-Lake and free time to explore this captivating 19th-century town.
-In the winter months (from Oct 15 - Apr 30), a substitute lunch is provided at the Old Angel Inn, in the town of Niagara-on-the-Lake.
+Enjoy a full day through the lush Niagara Peninsula on a delightful wine tour.
+You will visit two renowned Niagara wineries and enjoy wine tasting as well as a tour of each winery.
+The tour includes lunch at a charming eatery on the beautiful Niagara parkway and allows free time to explore historic Niagara-on-the-Lake and the captivating 19th-century town.

 Go far below the rim of the gorge and behind the Falls as you experience the awesome sights and thundering sounds of the Canadian Horseshoe Falls.
-You’ve journeyed deep within to touch the heart of Niagara.
+Journey deep within to touch the heart of Niagara.
 Before you, the mighty river explodes after free falling more than thirteen stories.
-The sound is deafening, the sight awe-inspiring.
 A once-in-a-lifetime experience on your Niagara Falls holiday!

 This pass offers you admission to the most popular attractions in Niagara Falls during your trip to Canada.
 Attractions included in the pass are: Horn Blower Niagara Cruise, Voyage to the Falls, White Water Walk, Journey Behind the Falls and Niagara's Fury.
-Times will need to be reserved for each attraction at the welcome centre.
+Also included are discount coupons to more attractions in Niagara Parks.

 This thrilling experience takes you on a journey to get up close to the Horseshoe Falls, as well as the Great Gorge, America Falls and Bridal Veil Falls.
 This legendary cruise gives you 360 degree unobstructed views of the Falls from the tiered decks, with a choice of sitting inside from the dry viewing area, or up on deck where you are sure to get wet!